redmanmale/gpx-studio/README.md

 * Drag and drop to load and export files
 * Support as many traces as you want with scrollable tabs
 * Support for custom map layers
-* Google Drive integration and [add-on](https://gsuite.google.com/marketplace/app/gpxstudio_the_online_gpx_editor/666808960580): select a file, save the new version and get a shareable link as well as code to embed the map

-Read the [User Guide](https://gpx.studio/about.html#guide) for more details.

-## Contributing

-If you think something is missing from the website, please create an issue to discuss it or make a pull request if you can implement it yourself.

-## Translation

-The website is translated by volunteers on a collaborative translation platform.
-You can help complete and improve the translations by joining the [Crowdin project](https://crowdin.com/project/gpxstudio).
-If you would like to start the translation in a new language, contact me or create an issue.
-Apart from a good understanding of **gpx.studio**, some basic knowledge of HTML can be useful.
-Any help is greatly appreciated!

 ## Acknowledgements